MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Remove-Module.md

 ### -ModuleInfo

 Specifies the module objects to remove.
-Enter a variable that contains a module object (**PSModuleInfo**) or a command that gets a module object, such as a `Get-Module` command.
+Enter a variable that contains a **PSModuleInfo** object or a command that gets a module object, such as a `Get-Module` command.
 You can also pipe module objects to `Remove-Module`.

 ```yaml
 Type: System.Management.Automation.PSModuleInfo[]